tech-n-code/beverage-concierge/README.md

 The app is mostly written in JavaScript with AJAX calls using [jQuery](https://jquery.com/).

 As far as the front-end side of things, I incorporated the [Bootstap](https://getbootstrap.com/) library.

+The bartender logo was downloaded from [Vecteezy.com](https://www.vecteezy.com/free-vector/delivery) and made smaller for fast loading.